blended-zio/blended-zio-site/content/docs/blended-zio-jmx/_index.md

 * [x] Service Invocation Metrics
   * [x] Implement the service access, so that a singleton instance will be used
   * [x] Review The singleton implementation as it uses an unsaferun method to initialize the TMaps used to hold the internal service state
-  * [ ] Refactor the tests to use ZIO's property based testing
+  * [ ] Refactor the tests to use ZIO property based testing
 * [x] MBeanServer Facade
 * [x] JMX Publisher for arbitrary case classes
   * [ ] Revisit the publisher implementation to use locks rather than STM based operations as side effecting code such as registering MBeans might break the STM retries